Types of Kitchen Knives: Complete Home Cook's Guide

 8. Mezzaluna Knife

 Your knives will end up being the most prized tools in your kitchen, maybe even handed down to the next generation of chefs in the family.
-So it’s important that you assemble a collection of knives that suit your particular needs.
-Think of selecting different types of knives as an investment in your culinary legacy.
+So it’s important that you assemble a collection of knives that suit your particular needs, whether you curate your assortment one by one or purchase a useful set like the Calphalon Classic Self-Sharpening 15-Piece Cutlery Set.
+These different types of kitchen knives, and their uses, are an investment in your culinary legacy.

 *Prices subject to change.